tomdionysus/pmalloc/README.md

 }
 ```

-There are a number of further examples in the [examples][examples] directory.
+There are a number of further examples in the [examples](examples) directory.

 ## Structures